Requirements Effective for all Coterms Matriculating in Autumn 2015-16 and thereafter.

 - Waiver – you must choose whether or not to waive your right to see a recommendation.
 It may be that a recommender will not submit a recommendation if you have not waived the right to see it.
 This should be discussed in advance.
 Your choice will be transmitted to the recommender in the instructional email he/she will receive.

 Completion of a statistics course (typically STATS 160) is required for admission into the media studies coterminal program.
 The department may occasionally admit a coterminal student who has not yet completed this requirement.
 Such students should plan to take statistics during their first quarter in the program, as this constitutes an important foundation for much of the master’s coursework.
-Units from the statistics course do not count toward the 45 units in Communication and related areas required for the M.A. in media studies.
+Units from the statistics course do not count toward the 45 units required for the M.A. in media studies.
 Students may enroll for the statistics course for either a letter grade or credit.

 Media studies track students need to satisfy the following four basic requirements: